 I know, I know.
 I’ve claimed before to have the perfect mac and cheese recipe.
 And I really thought I did.
-And to some members of my family, it still is the favorite.
-The former recipe is the kind that is baked with eggs and therefore is a meal unto itself.
+Until I developed this amazingness.

 This one is the one I make to go along with fried chicken or Hammy Sammies or Beef Roast Sandwiches.
 How about Loaded Roast Beef and Bleu Sliders?
 You should probably check them out!
 Heck, this would make a PBJ look great.
 You could also easily add chunks of ham and make it a full meal.
 Add some bacon or crab if it floats your boat!
 Pulled pork?
 Oh good heavens!
 The possibilities are endless.

 This one has become my frenemy.
 It is why I exercise.
 I both love and despise it.